A trend-following strategy for trading futures contracts in the daily timeframe and a brief discussion of the risks and limitations.

 The rules included below are sufficient for implementing the strategy in a backtesting or trading platform.

-Risks of Trend-following Strategies
+The Risks of Trend-Following Strategies

 Disclaimer: No part of the analysis in this blog constitutes a trade recommendation.
 The past performance of any trading system or methodology is not necessarily indicative of future results.
 Read the full disclaimer here.